 While our laminate flooring underlayment has been rated among the best options in the industry per third-party lab results, it can only do so much to improve the outcome of your project.
 Today, we’ll discuss a few of the most common installation mistakes individuals have made with their new laminate flooring.
-If you’re in need of a quality floor underlayment for your new flooring, be sure to pick up a roll of Eco Cork Foam today!
+If you require a quality floor underlayment for your new flooring, be sure to pick up a roll of Eco Cork Foam today!

 Not Adjusting for Dilatations in Multiple Rooms